loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

     Converts from `basic_result` to `maybe`.

-    Converts self into a `maybe`, and discarding the success value, if any.
+    Converts self into a `maybe`, and discarding the ok value, if any.

     Note that these functions propagate mutability to element type of `maybe`.